 - 1. Any student who demonstrates a consistent pattern of marginal performance or failure in an exam or evaluative activity may request a peer tutor.
 The SPC, Course Director, or any faculty advisor may suggest that a student access a peer tutor. - 2.
 Based on availability of tutors, peer tutoring may be offered to the entire class prior to first exams with the need for continued tutoring evaluated following the first exams.
 The goal of this activity would be to initiate tutoring early in the trimester. - 3.
-THE STUDENT MUST INITIATE THE REQUEST FOR A TUTOR TO THE FACULTY DIRECTOR VIA EMAIL.
-For academic year 2020-2021, the peer tutor coordinator is Dr. Justin Drogos at j-drogos@northwestern.edu. - 4.
+THE STUDENT MUST INITIATE THE REQUEST FOR A TUTOR BY SUBMITTING AN ONLINE REQUEST.
+The link to the online request is available on the Canvas NUPT Orientation site. - 4.
 The peer tutors and faculty will maintain confidentiality of students seeking tutoring. - 5.
 An individual student may receive a maximum of six (6) hours of tutoring per week across subjects.
 An individual student may have more than one tutor based on availability and need. - 6.
 All tutoring must be considered a professional learning interaction between students.
 The students involved may determine the location of the service. - 7.
 The faculty, the tutor and the student will mutually determine termination of the need for tutoring.
 Guidelines for termination include: - a.
 Improvement in grades. - b.
 Weaknesses of the student as learner have been addressed. - c.
 The student is responsible and able to handle coursework. - d.
-Lack of follow through by student. (i.e. student repeatedly fails to keep pre-established appointments.) - e.
+Lack of follow through by student. (i.e. student repeatedly fails to keep pre-established appointments.)